aeternity/aeternity/docs/release-notes/next/PT-164804897-garbage-collect-aec_signed_tx.md

-* Introduces new database garbage collection of aec_signed_tx objects.
+* Introduces garbage collection of transactions from the database.